JeherillaJanwar/Taxi_Run/README.md

 <code>DEMO:</code> <a href="https://jeherillajanwar.github.io/Taxi_Run/">https://jeherillajanwar.github.io/Taxi_Run/</a>

 # NOTE
-You may choose to drive indiscreet IN THIS GAME, but NOT in the real world. <b>PLEASE choose to drive safely in the real world</a>
+You may choose to drive indiscreet (haphazardly) IN THIS GAME, but NOT in the real world. <b>PLEASE choose to drive safely in the real world</a>